quantum9Innovation/axiom/README.md

 hugo server --buildDrafts
 ```

 This will enable hot-reloading and display all draft articles as well.
-Refer to the [Hugo documentation](https://gohugo.io/documentation/) for more information (such as hosting on specific URLS).
+Refer to the [Hugo documentation](https://gohugo.io/documentation/) for more information (such as hosting on specific URLs).